joncampbell123/dosbox-x/INSTALL.md

 Windows Packages (Portable or Installer)
 ----------------------------------------

-For each DOSBox-X version there are usually three zip packages for the Windows platform, built with Visual Studio, MinGW 32-bit and MinGW 64-bit respectively.
-For example, in the case of DOSBox-X version 0.83.2, they correspond to the following:
+For each DOSBox-X version there are usually three zip packages for the Windows platform, built with Visual Studio, MinGW 32-bit and MinGW 64-bit.
+For example, in the case of DOSBox-X version 0.83.3, they correspond to the following respectively:

-* dosbox-x-windows-20200531-220809-windows.zip
+* dosbox-x-windows-20200630-163819-windows.zip
-* dosbox-x-mingw-win32-20200531151931.zip
+* dosbox-x-mingw-win32-20200630164800.zip
-* dosbox-x-mingw-win64-20200531160500.zip
+* dosbox-x-mingw-win64-20200630174234.zip

 The Visual Studio builds are the default Windows builds to use, but they only run on Windows Vista and later (Windows 7, 8, and 10).
 You will need to use the MinGW builds if you are running Windows XP.
 You may also want to use one of the MinGW builds if you encounter specific problem(s) with the Visual Studio builds.
 In addition, while the SDL1 version is the default version, the SDL2 version may be prefered over the SDL1 version for certain features such as touchscreen input support.